-Y. Wu and Y. Le Gorrec are with FEMTO-ST Institute, AS2M Department, Univ.
-Bourgogne Franche-Comté, Univ. de Franche-Comté/CNRS/ENSMM, 25000 Besançon, France yongxin.wu@femto-st.fr, legorrec@femto-st.fr progress has been made on the structure-preserving spatial discretization of PH systems, applicable to arbitrary spatial dimension and complex geometries, see e.g. [8], [9].
+In the infinite-dimensional case, particular attention has to be paid to numerical issues associated with the design and implementation of finite dimensional observers.
+Recently, progress has been made on the structure preserving spatial discretization of PH systems, applicable to arbitrary spatial dimension and complex geometries [8], [9].
 A definition of discrete-time PH systems based on time discretization with collocation methods, which extends the notion of symplectic integration schemes to open systems, has been proposed in [10].
 The simplest approach, which leads to such a discrete-time PH system is the symplectic Euler scheme, applied to partitioned systems.
 In [11], it is shown that beyond the preservation of the PH structure, also the flatness property of the corresponding outputs is preserved, which allows for the explicit computation of discrete-time feedforward controls.

-In this paper, we present two state estimation schemes based on the full structure-preserving discretization of hyperbolic systems of conservation laws.
-First, we present Luenberger observers based on implicit damping injection with collocated and non-collocated measurements.
-Second, we exploit the flatness of the discrete-time finite-dimensional approximate models to construct an explicit scheme for the state estimation.
+In this paper, we present two state estimation schemes based on the full structure preserving discretization of hyperbolic systems of conservation laws.
+First, we present Luenberger type observers based on implicit damping injection with collocated and non-collocated measurements.
+Second, we exploit the flatness of the discrete-time finite-dimensional approximate models to construct an explicit scheme for state estimation.

 The paper is structured as follows.
-Section II gives an overview of 1D PH systems of conservation laws and their structure-preserving discretization in space and time.
+Section II gives an overview of 1D PH systems of conservation laws and their structure preserving discretization in space and time.
 The main results of the paper, the implicit damping injection based observer and the flatness-based state estimation, are introduced in Section III.
 In Section IV, we show the effectiveness of the proposed observers on the benchmark example of the 1D wave equation, for which the solution is exactly known.
 At last, we conclude this paper with final remarks and some future perspectives.